-Most recently, she has conducted reseaHillary Margolis is a researcher on Europe and Central Asia with the Women’s Rights Division.
-Her current work focuses on violence against women in the region, with emphasis on domestic violence.
-Her previous work at Human Rights Watch documented the impact of the conflict in Syria on women and girls, including exploitation and harassment in refugee settings, abuse of women in detention, and risks facing female activists and household heads.
+Most recently, she has conducted reseaHillary Margolis is a senior researcher in the Women’s Rights Division at Human Rights Watch.
+Her work focuses on violence against women and girls, including sexual violence in conflict, interpersonal and domestic violence, and protection risks for female migrants, refugees and asylum-seekers.rch on targeting of women’s rights defenders in Poland, women refugees and asylum-seekers in Greece and Italy, and on sexual violence by armed groups in the Central African Republic conflict.
+Her previous work at Human Rights Watch documented the impact of the Syrian conflict on women and girls, including exploitation and harassment in refugee settings, abuse of women in detention, and risks facing female activists and household heads.

 - CommentaryPublished in New York Times Women in the World

 Sexual Violence by Armed Groups in the Central African Republic

 State Response to Domestic Violence in Kyrgyzstan

 Women on the Front Lines of Syria's Conflict